heinermann/Valheim_mods/BetterCreative/README.md

 - Console access without needing the command line argument.
 - Automatically set commonly used creative console commands (devcommands, god, ghost, etc.).
 - Unlimited stamina.
-- Allow placing all prefabs.
+- Allow placing most prefabs.
 - No deconstruction drops to get in your way.
 - No durability drain.
 - No placement delay.